ahlstromcj/seq66/README.md

     *   More consistent use of modern C++, auto, and lambda functions.
     *   Additional performer callbacks to reduce the need for polling.
-    *   A ton of clean-up and a lot of refactoring.
+    *   A ton of clean-up and refactoring.

 Seq66 uses a Qt 5 user-interface based on Kepler34 and the Seq66 *rtmidi*
 (Linux) and *portmidi* (Windows) engines.
 MIDI devices are detected,